lonelyplanet/objective-c-style-guide/README.md

 ## Spacing

-* Indent using 4 spaces.
-Never indent with tabs.
-Be sure to set this preference in Xcode.
+* Indent with one tab per indentation level.
+This should be the default setting in Xcode.
 * Method braces and other braces (`if`/`else`/`switch`/`while`/`for` etc.) always open and close on a new line.

 **For example:**